-- The average offshore significant wave height varies between 1.25 m in July-August to about 2.0-2.25 m in December-January with a historical maximum of 4 m. - The peak wave period varies between 6-10 s with an average of 7.5 s, but during the months of September to April the offshore peak period may increase to 16 s.
-This increase was observed three to five times per year
+- The average offshore significant wave height varies between 1.25 m in July/August to about 2.0 2.25 m in December/January with a historical maximum of 4m. - The peak wave period varies between 6 10 s with an average of 7.5 s, but during the months of September to April the offshore peak period may increase to 16 s.
+This increase was observed 3 5 times per year and may be attributed to tropical storms or hurricanes in the Atlantic Ocean or Caribbean Sea, as well as from severe depressions originating from the northern part of the Atlantic Ocean (Van Ledden et al., 2009).